19hours/sg-statutes/Acts/State Courts Act.md

 10\.—(1) The President may, on the recommendation of the Chief Justice, appoint any fit and proper person to be a Magistrate .

-(2) No person shall be appointed to be or to act as a Magistrate unless he has been for not less than one year a qualified person as defined in section 2 of the Legal Profession Act.
+(2) No person shall be appointed to be or to act as a Magistrate unless he has been for not less than 3 years a qualified person as defined in section 2 of the Legal Profession Act.

+[Act 5 of 2014 wef 07/03/2014]

+(3) Notwithstanding subsection (2), a person may be appointed to be or to act as a Magistrate if —

+(a) he has been for not less than one year a qualified person as defined in section 2 of the Legal Profession Act; and

+(b) the Chief Justice, after having regard to the qualifications and experience of the person, is of the opinion that the person is suitable to be appointed as a Magistrate.

+[Act 5 of 2014 wef 07/03/2014]

 ### Justices of the Peace